urbit/docs/tutorials/ship-troubleshooting.md

 This means that another ship is sending invalid packets to you.
 This could be because one of the ships has not updated the other ship’s “life number,” which is the number that starts at one and increments every time that ship performs a personal breach.

 This can happen if they have the wrong keys of yours, or if you have the wrong keys of theirs.
 You can figure out who has the wrong keys by running this scry command in your dojo: `.^(* %j /=life=/shipname)`, where shipname is the other ship’s name.
 Save that information.
 Then, go to the [Azimuth contract on Etherscan](https://etherscan.io/address/0x223c067f8cf28ae173ee5cafea60ca44c335fecb#readContract), scroll down to `32. points`, and put in the hexadecimal representation of the other ship’s `@p`.
-You can find the hexadecimal representation by running...
+You can find the hexadecimal representation by running …

 ```
 `@ux`~sampel-palnet
 ```

-in the Dojo, where `~sampel-palnet` is the other ship’s name.
+… in the Dojo, where `~sampel-palnet` is the other ship’s name.
 Then, compare it to the scry information that you saved.
 If that information matches up, it means that the other ship is the problem.
 If it **doesn’t** match up, your ship has wrong information about the other ship.
 If you have such wrong information, you can fix this by running:

 ```
 :azimuth-tracker|listen ~ %app %azimuth-tracker